Ida Karkiainen

 Ida Victoria Karkiainen (born 10 May 1988) is a Swedish politician for the Social Democratic party.
-Since 30 November 2021 she is the Minister for Public Administration in Magdalena Andersson's cabinet, replacing Lena Micko.
+She was the Minister for Public Administration in Magdalena Andersson's cabinet from 30 November 2021 to the government's dissolution on 17 October 2022.

 Karkiainen is in a relationship with musician Mattias "Buffeln" Lind who is a member of the industrial metal band Raubtier.
 Her connection to the band and their violent and nationalistic lyrics and hard partying lifestyle has created some controversy in Swedish media.

+After the 2022 election, Karkiainen was made chairman of the Riksdag's constitutional commission.